craftycorvid/Vanilla-Tweaks-Data-Fixer/README.md

 9. Enjoy!

 ## Things to note
-- For singleplayer it would be as easy as installing the mod and loading the world.
+- For singleplayer it should be as easy as installing the mod and loading the world.
 - For multiplayer I had to come up with a workaround to the fact that Minecraft only updates player data when people connect to your server.
-This mod uses the usercache.json file to load, update and save all your player's data.
+This mod uses the `usercache.json` file to load, update and save all your player's data.
 - If you copy your world to a client, install the mod and run it things will seem to work for your player, but other player's data won't be updated.
-You need to run the mod on your server for it to update every player's data in one go.
+You also need to copy `usercache.json` into your `.minecraft` folder for the mod to find all your players and update them.